falserino/Leader/Module 1/institutional.md

 ---
 layout: default
 title: The Institution as Servants
-parent: The Essence of Servant Leadership
+parent: What is a Servant Leader
-nav_order: 2
+nav_order: 3
 ---
 ### Organizations as Servant-Leaders